George A. Constantinides

 Research

-- In summary, my research interests cover the theory and practice of using hardware to implement fast algorithms, especially numerical algorithms.
-I have active research in the architectures, synthesis tools, and applications of reconfigurable hardware (FPGAs) for this purpose.
+- In summary, my research interests cover the theory and practice of developing hardware for fast and low power computing, especially for numerical problems.
+I have active research in computer architecture / custom processor design, synthesis tools, and applications of FPGAs and customised hardware for this purpose.
 I coined the term "lossy synthesis" to describe circuit synthesis techniques allowing a controlled tradeoff between quality, typically numerical accuracy, and traditional metrics such as area and power.
-Much of my EDA work retains a focus on lossy techniques.
+Much of my EDA work retains a focus on lossy techniques, now often referred to as approximate computing in the literature.
+My other main focus is on customised memory system design and optimisation.

 - The best detailed view of my research is from my publications.
 I suggest you look at my (incomplete) repository, at Google Scholar, or the DBLP server, but remember they all have a certain time lag.
 If you want the PDF of one of my papers, please ask.